open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 ```
 </details>

-You can verify a signature with `ocm verify`
+You can verify a signature with `ocm verify`:

 ```shell
 $ ocm verify componentversions --signature acme-sig --public-key=acme.pub ctf-hello-world applying to version "github.com/acme/helloworld:1.0.0"... successfully verified github.com/acme/helloworld:1.0.0 (digest sha256:46615253117b7217903302d172a45de7a92f2966f6a41efdcc948023ada318bc)
 ```

+## Building a Component Version
+* CTF as contract between build and build system
+* support for multiarch images in CTF / ocm CLI
+* do not push in build, create a CTF
+* allows e.g. signing before pushing
+* Makefile as example
+* resources.yaml can be templated